samsoncsyu7777/samson-react-native-educational-app/README.md

 ## Dev Environment

-At Paper we do not use *Expo*, but for simplicity, it is used in this assessment
+At PAPER we do not use *Expo*, but for simplicity, it is used in this assessment

 ## Evaluation Criteria